-These instructions apply to stationary, factory-assembled, aboveground single-wall vertical and horizontal steel tanks for storage at normal atmospheric pressure.
+These instructions apply to stationary, factory-assembled, aboveground double-wall vertical and horizontal steel tanks for the storage of stable, flammable and combustible liquids at normal atmospheric pressure.

 Tank installation is a specialized craft, it is assumed that those using these instructions will have knowledge of, and possess the skills and equipment necessary to, install this type of aboveground steel storage tank properly and safely.